A2H-MAS: An Algorithm-to-HLS Multi-Agent System for Automated and Reliable FPGA Implementation

 \subsection{Ablation Study}

-To assess the effectiveness and generality of our proposed hierarchical coding agent framework, we conduct ablation experiments on two representative submodules \texttt{calcThreshold} and \texttt{extractSSBsig}.
-The experiments are designed to assess how each component of our framework contributes to hardware quality in terms of resource usage, timing, and latency.
-We compare the following three implementation strategies: \begin{itemize} \item \textbf{Direct} : This baseline approach uses a LLM to directly translate MATLAB code into HLS C++ in a single step.
-It aims to evaluate the feasibility of naive, end-to-end LLM-based code generation. \item \textbf{Adaption}: In this configuration, we employ the Code Adaptation module to perform hardware-oriented optimization on the MATLAB code prior to HLS C++ conversion.
-This setup specifically validates the necessity and effectiveness of structural preprocessing in the MATLAB domain. \item \textbf{Refinement}: This experimental setting is designed to evaluate the effectiveness of the Refinement stage.
-After generating functionally correct and relatively efficient HLS C++ code, this stage applies further fine-grained optimizations. \end{itemize}
+To evaluate the effectiveness of the proposed framework, we conduct ablation experiments on two representative submodules, \textbf{calcThreshold} and \textbf{extractSSBsig}, analyzing their hardware quality in terms of resource utilization, timing, and latency.
+Three implementation strategies are compared: \textbf{Direct}, \textbf{Adaption}, and \textbf{Refinement}.
+The \textbf{Direct} strategy uses a LLM to directly translate MATLAB code into HLS C++, serving as a naive baseline. \textbf{Adaption} introduces hardware-oriented restructuring at the MATLAB level prior to HLS conversion, while \textbf{Refinement} applies fine-grained optimizations to functionally correct HLS designs.

-We report post-synthesis and post-route performance metrics including LUTs, FFs, DSPs, BRAMs, timing frequency, and cycle-level latency.
-Functional correctness is validated through simulation and bit-accurate comparison with the MATLAB ground truth.